smart-facility/cognicity-floodsensor/micro/README.md

 After powering up the Pi, the micro will send the line `PING` at 1s intervals until a line is received in reply, e.g. `OK`.
 Once a reply is received, the micro will send `CONNECTED`.

-After CONNECTED, the micro does not initiate communications; it only responds to commands from the Pi.
+After `CONNECTED`, the micro does not initiate communications; it only responds to commands from the Pi.

 ### Pi to Micro